 You can also expect the usual Fitbit fitness tracking features including arguably the best sleep monitoring features of any wearable we've tried recently.

-As far as core smartwatch features are concerned, it supports first and third party notifications, has an onboard music player and offline playback support for Pandora (in the US) and you can download apps.
+As far as core smartwatch features are concerned, it supports first and third party notifications, has an onboard music player and offline playback support for Pandora in the US with Deezer support incoming for everyone else.
+You can also download apps.
 Although, there's not a lot of those available yet.
 There's also contactless payment support via Fitbit Pay.

 Unlike Apple's smartwatch, it does work with Android, iOS and Windows smartphones and with up to 5 days battery life you don't need to charge it every night.
 It's a strong alternative, and one that's going to improve over the next year as Fitbit builds on the strong array of sensors.